Bets are sent Midday Tuesday, after all of the major Australian bookmakers release their prices.

 I will send out the model’s selections every Tuesday.

-*Note Winning Edge Investments would like to point out that unlike our other services, the results stated between 2017-2019 are based on previous model output, not publicly verifiable results to paying members
+*Winning Edge Investments would like to point out that unlike our other services, the results stated between 2017-2019 are based on previous model output, not publicly verifiable results to paying members.
+However the 2020 results sent to paying members EXCEEDED the 2017-2019 results.

 "I bet straight away.
 More often than not the line closes in the direction that I bet (beating the closing line value is clearly a positive indicator for the model)."